 Figures

 Fig. 1.
-A) Density plots of condition data by year.
-B) Predicted Le Cren condition factor the of cod over the period 1993-2019 in the Baltic Sea, total as well as by each ICES subdivisions, acquired by predicting from the spatiotemporal condition model over a grid with spatially varying covariates set to their true values (ICES rectangles with missing pelagic data were given the subdivision median when predicting but not fitting, see SI Appendix, Fig. S23).
-Vertical line segments depict 95% confidence intervals.
+Trends in Le Cren’s condition factor between 1993–2019 in the Baltic Sea.
+In the top row, the empirical mean (green) is depicted with the spatiotemporal model-predicted and biomass-weighted Le Cren condition index for the full prediction (blue) and the predictions with only biotic and abiotic fixed effects included (i.e., omitting spatial and spatiotemporal random effects and the factor year effect).
+Hence, the latter represents the predicted index given changes in only environmental conditions.
+Model-based indices were acquired by simulating 500 draws from the joint precision matrix and a grid with spatially varying covariates set to their true values.
+ICES rectangles with missing pelagic data were given the subdivision median when predicting but not fitting, see SI Appendix, Fig. S26.
+Solid lines depict the mean, the shaded area is the 95% confidence interval and single, thin lines are example draws (n=25) from the join precision matrix.
+In the bottom row, the index (from the full prediction) is split by ICES subdivision (indicated by color).

 Fig. 2.
-Predicted Le Cren’s condition factor with spatially varying covariates set to their true values (ICES rectangles with missing pelagic data were given the subdivision mean, see SI Appendix, Fig. S23).
+Predicted Le Cren’s condition factor with spatially varying covariates set to their true values (ICES rectangles with missing pelagic data were given the subdivision mean, see SI Appendix, Fig. S26).
 Included in the plot are years 1994, 2001, 2008, 2018.
 Only grid cells with depths between 10m and 110m are included in the plot.
-For all years in the series, see SI Appendix, Fig. S9.
+For all years in the series, see SI Appendix, Fig. S11.